- Treat the 3 Types of Anemia

 Ayurveda’s principles and practices address the root causes of disease.

 While you love Ayurveda, you may be TOO “in love” with your modality.

 Let me explain…

-In fact, the tools practitioners use with Ayurveda and Yoga can work nearly that well, but most of them don’t have enough clients because they make this one fatal mistake.
+Most practitioners don’t have enough clients or earn enough income because they make this one fatal mistake.

-Whether it’s Ayurveda, Pancha Karma, Kayakalpa, Yoga therapy, Pranayama, or Meditation…all of these have great value to clients, but most clients don’t want the technique, they want a result.
+Whether it’s Ayurveda, Pancha Karma, Kayakalpa, Yoga therapy, Pranayama, or Meditation…all of these have great value to clients, but your potential clients aren’t looking for a technique…

-The problem many practitioners have is that Ayurveda and Yoga are good for everyone and can effectively address most health challenges.
+Ayurveda IS good for everyone and CAN effectively address most health challenges.

 – achieve and maintain their ideal weight

 – help reverse chronic ailments like diabetes

 – help people get to sleep and stay asleep